MadAppGang/redux_local_state_serializer/README.md

 Even if you don't need to process your data before serialization, you have to explicitly define the serializer.

-But if you don't want to serialize some piece of state purposefuly, just not provide serializer and that piece of state won't save to the _Storage_.
+But if you don't want to serialize some piece of state just don’t provide the serializer and it won't get to the _Storage_.

 When you have your serializers, you simply combine them into one alike reducers, using `combineSerializers`.
 We recommend to do it in `reducers/index.js`.